 "Creating health for underprivileged populations through education of family physicians, promotion of healthy behaviors, control of risk factors, disease prevention, and delivery of compassionate and comprehensive care: that is what Long Road from Quito: Transforming Health Care in Rural Latin America is all about, the captivating story of David Gaus and the Andean Health and Development Initiative.
 A must read for all those interested in health development around the world." ~Julio Frenk, president of the University of Miami, former minister of health of Mexico

 "Celebrated writer Tony Hiss has used David Gaus's personal and professional life's journey to Ecuador to explore global health in a fresh and intellectually probing manner.
-Students entering this burgeoning but ill-defined field of public health should read it carefully, as should others who harbor a concern for social justice and equitable access to quality health care." ~Barnett L. Cline, emeritus, Tulane University, past president of the American Society of Tropical Medicine and Hygiene
+Students entering this burgeoning but ill-defined field should read it carefully, as should others who harbor a concern for social justice and equitable access to quality health care." ~Barnett L. Cline, professor emeritus, Tulane University; past president, the American Society of Tropical Medicine and Hygiene

 "Long Road from Quito: Transforming Health Care in Rural Latin America is well written and captures the attention of the reader; the many examples provide a colorful and vivid narrative that makes this book a page turner.
 Tony Hiss knows how to tell a story, and the reader gets an excellent in-depth impression of the context based on the vivid descriptions provided." ~Clemens Sedmak, author of A Church of the Poor